antciccone/react-project-part2/README.md

 #### Take-Home Code Challenge

 I created a simple single page react.js app that pulls information from this endpoint  http://private-227b9-jsonapifizzbuzz.apiary-mock.com/messages.
 I created this application using create-react-app and react router.
-I used axios to make the api calls and moment.js in order to format the dates correctly.
+I used axios to make the api calls and react router to add a /messages route.

 ![alt](public/image.png)